Stock market today: Wall Street drifts again in mixed trading as oil prices stay weighed down

 The Fed has jacked up rates in hopes of slowing the economy and hurting investment prices enough to put downward pressure on inflation and get it back to its 2% goal.

+Now, investors are trying to handicap would could come next.
+A wide range of outcomes is still possible for the U.S. economy, with the 10-year yield potentially falling as low as 3% if it were to fall into a painful recession, according to Bank of America strategists led by Bruno Braizinha.
+At the same time, they said the 10-year yield could back above 5% if the economy remains resilient.

-A sharp drop in oil prices recently could take more pressure off inflation, which in turn could help the Fed feel more confident about holding rates instead of raising them further.
+A sharp drop in oil prices recently could take some pressure off inflation, which in turn could help the Fed feel more confident about holding rates steady instead of raising them further.

 Oil prices have been tumbling since topping $90 a little more than a month ago.
 The latest Israel-Hamas war raised concerns about potential disruptions to supplies, which made prices volatile for a while.
 But worries about demand are still high given faltering economies around the world, particularly in China.